Linear Algebra

 x.T*y

-- (Unsigned) angle between vectors in $\mathbb{R}^n$ defined as
+Then, angle between vectors in $\mathbb{R}^n$ is defined as

 from IPython.display import YouTubeVideo